 CS-454 Research in Computer Science

 Provides an individual or group investigation with a computer science faculty member on a research topic of mutual interest.
 The student must obtain approval for a specific project and make necessary arrangements prior to the term of registration for the course.
 This course is offered on a P/NP basis and does not satisfy any of the requirements for a major or minor in computer science.
 May be taken more than once for credit for a maximum of 2.0 credits.
-Prerequisites: Analysis of Algorithms (CS-215) and consent of instructor.
-(0.5 credit; Offered by arrangement)
+Prerequisites: Analysis of Algorithms (CS-215) and consent of supervising instructor.
+(0.0-1.0 credit; Occasional course, offered by arrangement)

 CS-484 Special Topics